HelpWithDIY HelpWithDIY HelpWithDIY

 Installation Method: Both SPC and LVP come in click-lock or glue-down options.
 Click-lock tends to be easier for DIY installation, while glue-down provides better stability in large spaces.

 Thickness Variations: Within both categories, thickness varies.
 Thicker products often last longer and feel more substantial underfoot.
 For SPC, look for at least 5mm.
-For LVP, 4-5mm is a good standard.
+For flooring LVP, 4-5mm is a good standard.

 Wear Layer Protection: The wear layer thickness (measured in mil) determines how well the floor resists scratches and stains.
 For busy households, look for at least 12-20 mil for either type.